 Changing Table Properties

-In the initial example, you can see that the two columns are differing widths, so we need to define those.
-You may also adjust the column widths and row height to your desired settings.
+In the initial example, you can see that the two columns are the same width.
+You may adjust the column widths and row height to your desired settings.

 - Right-click column 1 and select Table Properties…